The New Kingdom: When ancient Egypt was the ancient world's undisputed superpower

 As a result, the Syrian princes swore allegiance to Thutmose III.
 To avoid any rebellions against his rule, Thutmose established garrisons of Egyptian troops across the region.

-Thutmose crossed the Euphrates and attacked them around Carchemish.
-Shocked by the speed and success of Egyptian forces, the people of Babylon, Assyria, and the Hittites acknowledged Egyptian dominance of the region.
+Shocked by the speed and success of Egyptian forces, the people of Babylon, Assyria, and the Hittites gave up the fight and acknowledged Egyptian dominance of the region.

 Upon his return to Egypt, Thutmose III had his victories and achievements carved into the walls of Karnak.

-To the south, Thutmose III invaded the kingdom of Nubia and set up Egyptian fortresses to reduce the chance of revolts.
+To the south, Thutmose III invaded the kingdom of Nubia and set up Egyptian fortresses to reduce the chance of any revolts.

 As a result, Thutmose III dramatically increased the wealth of the Egyptian empire, which was spent on expanding the army and improving construction projects at Karnak.